hellocodeco/exist-api-docs/docs/reference/correlations.md

 Name  | Description
 ------|--------
-`limit` | Number of values to return per page, starting with today.
+`limit` | Number of values to return per page.
 Optional, max is 100.
 `page`  | Page index.
 Optional, default is 1.
 `strong` | Boolean flag, set to `1` to return only correlations above a certain relationship strength `confident` | Boolean flag, set to `1` to return only correlations with a five-star confidence